COVID slips into Gibson Co. Jail after two positive cases - NewsBreak

 GIBSON CO., Ind.
 (WEHT) — The Gibson County Jail is taking extra precautions after two people inside the jail tested positive for COVID-19.

-Newly elected Sheriff Bruce Vanoven says he learned about the positive cases on Monday after jail staff reached out to him.Who’s running in Warrick, Posey, Vanderburgh and Gibson counties
+Newly elected Sheriff Bruce Vanoven says he learned about the positive cases on Monday after jail staff reached out to him.‘Disturbing’: Beech Grove police release video of child playing with loaded gun

 According to a press release sent by Sheriff Vanoven, the cases were found in two dayrooms on two separate floors.

 “At this time all Jail and kitchen staff will be required to wear N95 masks and gloves as necessary,” says Sheriff Vanoven.
-“Further every dayroom will be treated as a quarantine unit until advised otherwise by medical staff.”U.S. Senator Todd Young visits the Tri-State
+“Further every dayroom will be treated as a quarantine unit until advised otherwise by medical staff.”Terre Haute man sentenced 11 yrs in prison, drug trafficking & illegal firearms

 The sheriff’s office says jail staff will be using sanitizing machines to disinfect busy areas that are used by inmates and staff.
 Sheriff Vanoven also mentions that he will be meeting with the county’s health department on Tuesday to update them to the situation.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.